rh-mobb/documentation/content/rosa/virt-gitops/index.md

 * A ROSA Cluster with OpenShift Virtualization (see [Deploying OpenShift Virtualization on ROSA](/experts/rosa/ocp-virt/basic/))
 If you follow the guide above, you can skip the *Create a Virtual Machine* section as we will be using OpenShift GitOps to deploy the cluster.
+> Note: If you get a 404 error when you depoy "HyperConverged", make sure your metal nodes are ready and have enough capacity.
 * The `git` binary installed on your machine.
 You can download it from the [git website](https://git-scm.com/downloads).